flxbe/stammdaten/README.md

 }
 ```

-Add the region code of your social security number in `social_security_numbers.rs` in the enum and also in its validation `TryFrom<&str> for RegionCode`.
+Add the region code of your social security number in `social_security_numbers.rs` to the enum and also in its validation `TryFrom<&str> for RegionCode`.

 Finally, the application can be bundled and installed: